confluence/isfdb2-calibre/README.md

 # isfdb2-calibre

 This is a reimplementation of the ISFDB Calibre plugin, optimised for cataloguing of physical collections of speculative fiction books.
-It is based on the [ISFDB Calibre plugin][1] written by Xtina Schelin, which I was maintaining in a [fork][2].
+It is based on the [ISFDB Calibre plugin][1] written by @XtinaSchelin, which I was maintaining in a [fork][2].
 Calibre was migrated to Python 3 in version 5.0, and I have migrated this plugin accordingly.
 I will not be maintaining a Python 2 fork for older Calibre versions.

+This code is a work in progress, and is infrequently updated, but isn't dead!
+I still haven't completed my book catalogue, but I only remember to work on it once every couple of months.
+That means that sometimes changes to the ISFDB site may break the plugin until I notice.
+Issues and pull requests are welcome!
+I can't promise that I'll merge every suggestion -- I'm trying to stick to a simple core of functions that I use and am willing to maintain.

+Please also feel free to fork this project and build on it. @bertholdm is maintaining a [fork][3] which has different behaviour and is more actively maintained.

 ## Installation instructions (Linux and Mac; Windows should be similar):